0xPolygon/polygon-docs/docs/cdk/architecture/ulxly-stb.md

 #### `L2Escrow`

-- Receives minting instructions from `L1Escrow` via the uLxLy bridge upon token deposit, and prompts `L2Token` contract to mint assets to a given address on L2
+- Receives minting instructions from `L1Escrow` via the unified bridge upon token deposit, and prompts `L2Token` contract to mint assets to a given address on L2
 - Burns the native asset on L2 and sends minting instructions to `L1Escrow` to release assets on L1